ikwuka/bash-scripting/README.md

 Choose the tarball (Scanners.tar) you wish to view its files and enter the command `tar -tvf Scanners.tar`.

 Hit the ENTER key.

+## How to Extract Files from a Tarball (Tar File)

+To extract the files in an archive in this project:

+Open your terminal (you can use the command `CTL + ALT + T`)

+Clone this project to your local machine with the `git clone <ssh-key>` command.

+Navigate into the 'archived' directory with `cd archived` command

+Choose the tar file (Evaluate.tar) you wish to view its files and enter the command `tar -xvf Evaluate.tar`.

+Hit the ENTER key.